ashpool37/ashpool37/README.md

 Ashpool is my commonly used online handle.
 It refers to a patriarch of the powerful Tessier-Ashpool family in [Neuromancer](https://en.wikipedia.org/wiki/Neuromancer), and while I've long since stopped identifying with cryonically preserved cyberpunk oligarchs, the nickname has stuck for now.

 My pronouns are he/him, and my identity is as boring as you can imagine.

+## Linux

+My Linux journey began circa 2012.
+I've hopped many distros as daily drivers over the years, including some niche ones like Gentoo and Alpine, but I've landed on Arch Linux for now as a compromise between simplicity, flexibility, and mainstream support.

+I haven't touched a Windows computer in years and I'm not planning to, but I'm open to buying a Mac if I ever need to do some creative heavy lifting (video editing, music production, graphic design, etc).

+I'm not into the Unix ricing scene, although I appreciate it.
+I customize my environment just enough to get the job done with minimal suffering.
+My dotfiles and scripts are in [dotfiles](https://github.com/ashpool37/dotfiles).
 </details>

 ---